-If you want to up your SEO game, you need to learn how to optimize images for SEO and then start doing it today!
+If you want to up your SEO game, you need to learn how to do image name SEO to get ahead of your competitors because, spoiler alert, they're probably not doing it right.
 Google image SEO is a bonus benefit of this super easy SEO strategy.
 Google can read the image file name on all of the images you use on your website or blog.
 When you optimize those names, it makes it easier for you to rank!

-When you’re creating images for your website or blog you want to use your keywords in the file names.
+When creating images for your website or blog, you want to use your keyword in the file names.
 Take a minute and change the numerical code to words.
 It’s that easy.
-There are some best practices for image file naming so let’s review that real quick so that you know for sure what to do on your website or blog.
+There are some best practices for image file naming, so let’s review that quickly so that you know what to do on your website or blog.

 - Use your most important keyword in the image name.
-For example, if you’re writing a blog post about homemade chocolate cake then you’ll want to use the words homemade chocolate cake for your file name rather than IMG20292.jpg or whatever your camera names it by default.
+For example, if you’re writing a blog post about homemade chocolate cake, you’ll want to use the words homemade chocolate cake for your file name rather than IMG20292.jpg or whatever your camera names it.
 Example homemade-chocolate-cake.jpg.